TOI-YEU-FPT-SD1803/IELTS-Horizon/README.md

 # IELTS Horizon

-SOF102
+A real project for SOF102

-Remember, apply English for fully course
+Remember, apply English to the entire Project